dolph/recipes/chicken-and-dumplings.md

 While chicken is simmering, make the dough for the dumplings by sifting together all dry ingredients, adding  half-and-half, and stirring gently to combine.
 Set aside.

 - 1-1/2 cup all-purpose flour
-- 1/2 cup yellow cornmeal
+- 1/2 cup yellow cornmeal (Ashley doesn't like the corn meal)
 - 1 tablespoon baking powder
 - 1 teaspoon kosher salt
 - 1 1/2 cup half-and-half

 Remove chicken from pot and shred it.
 Add to combine, then simmer for 15 minutes:

-- Shredded chicken
+- Shredded chicken, skins discarded
 - 1/2 cup heavy cream
 - Dumpling dough, roughly formed into tablespoon-sized balls
 - 2 tablespoons fresh parsley, minced